justinnoor/pfhowto/README.md

 pass inet proto icmp icmp-type $icmp4_messages
 ```

-Your `/etc/pf.conf` should now look identical to the ruleset above.
+Be sure that your `/etc/pf.conf` is identical to the ruleset above before continuing.

 Take a test run:
 ```command